30+ Tall Skinny Cartoon Characters (Lanky Legends From TV & Movies)

 Numbuh 5 (Codename: Kids Next Door)

-cartoon character with long skinny legs
+Numbuh 5 KND cartoon character with long skinny legs and calm confident personality

 Long-tail fit: Cartoon character with long skinny legs